1587/speaking-exam/00-part2.md

 My answer:

 ```
-The picture is taken in a school, there are many people in this picture.
+The picture is taken in a school with many students wear school uniforms.

-most of them are wearing school uniforms and black bags

 On the right, two boys are standing near the road sign and talking.
-one of them is pointing somewhere.
+one of them is pointing to somewhere.
 In the middle, a girl is looking at the teaching building.

-In the background, there are many buildings,green grass and people.
+there are lots of buildings and green grass in the background.
 ```

 图片2：